m-jahn/TnSeq-pipe/README.md

 ### Step 3: Automated pipeline for barcode mapping

 The automated pipeline is a `bash` script (`run_tnseq_mapping.sh`) that will execute the two main functions for barcode mapping for all `*.fastq.gz` files in `/data/fastq/`.
-Result tables will be stored in `/data/mapped/`, and `data/pool/`.
+Result tables will be stored in `/data/mapped/`, and `data/pool/` by default.
+One pool file is created for all input files.
 The steps of the pipeline follow the description of the `Feba` workflow from Morgan Price.
-To run the pipeline, clone the repository and make sure you are in the `TnSeq-pipe` directory.
+To run the pipeline, clone the repository and make sure you are in the `TnSeq-pipe` directory:

 ```
 git clone https://github.com/m-jahn/TnSeq-pipe
 cd TnSeq-pipe
 ```

-Then execute in a terminal:
+Then process for example all sequencing files for *R. eutropha* H16

 ```
-source/run_tnseq_mapping.sh
+source/run_tnseq_mapping.sh --pattern H16.*
 ```

 The script takes the following optional arguments: